Spirit AeroSystems shares up 7 percent amid report of possible bid

-(Reuters) - Shares of Spirit AeroSystems (SPR.N), a supplier to Boeing Co (BA.N) and other jet makers, rose 7 percent on Thursday after a British newspaper reported that car and plane parts maker GKN (GKN.L) may launch a bid for the company.
+(Reuters) - Shares of Spirit AeroSystems, a supplier to Boeing Co and other jet makers, rose 7 percent on Thursday after a British newspaper reported that car and plane parts maker GKN may launch a bid for the company.

 The Daily Mail said speculation about a bid ramped up on Wednesday with dealers hearing GKN could launch “a $5 billion cash and shares bid, worth around $35 a share,” for Spirit, which makes fuselages and wing parts.